mimeCam/mcp-devbrain-stdio/readme.llm.md

 `dev.sh` is used to start a development container.
 It usually needs to be launched once - do not do it - I will run this command myself once - only remind me about the command.
 You may look for docker logs for the container occasionally to confirm there are no errors during the build process.

-`build.sh` is used to build docker image.
-I may ask you to do it occasionally.

 To test a specific tool use `test.sh`.
 It pipes stdin/out/err so that you can send and receive MCP protocol data directly and test various MCP tools.
 Tests are located in `tests` folder.
 Execute `tests.sh` with a test name where test name is a name of the test file from `tests` folder.

 See `deployment.md` for instructions on how to deploy the project to pypi.